LoyolaLawTech/Class-Documents/2021/homework/final_project.md

 # Due Wednesday May 19 by 5pm

 The final project aims to synthesize everything you have learned in the clinic this semester.
-You will create a page that displays the eviction data for First Parish Court for the month of March, 2021.
+You will create a page that displays the eviction data from First Parish Court for the month of March, 2021.
 The best executed project will be used in the website the Clinic will use to advocate around post-COVID eviction issues.

 To start your project, follow these steps: